preterag/pipecdn/docs/articles/pipe_pop_implementation_v1.0.md

 - **Easy Maintenance**: Comprehensive tools make maintenance straightforward
 - **Earning Opportunities**: Node operators can earn rewards for their participation
 - **Community Participation**: Operators become part of the broader Pipe Network ecosystem
+- **Wallet Management**: Easy management of wallet addresses for receiving rewards
+- **Port Configuration**: Simple configuration of ports for improved connectivity

 ### For the Pipe Network